 Good Faith Estimate: This is a document provided by the lender to the borrower after the borrower has made a loan application.
 It lays out the expected costs and fees, the down payment, the interest rate, and other financial details.

 Earnest Money deposit: This is a good faith sum paid by the buyer upon presenting an offer on real property.
 The amount depends upon local customs and upon seller preferences.
-Typically, for a Taylor Private Estate in Swan Valley it might be 2% to 3% of the purchase price.
+Typically, if you try to buy a Luxury Pool Villas for Sale in Hua Hin Thailand it might be 2% to 3% of the purchase price.
 The money is held in a trust account belonging to a broker, an attorney, or a title company.
 If the transaction is completed, it becomes part of the down payment.
 If contingencies of the purchase cannot be met, it is returned to the buyer.
 If the buyer simply changes his or mind, it often goes to the seller as damages.
 In some cases, the disposition of earnest money becomes a matter for mediation or for the courts.

 The down payment: The amount of money you come in with at closing that goes directly to the sales price of the home.